Studio Begnini

 The dialogue between Mouna Rebeiz’s contemporary work and the Museum’s archaeological heritage has acquired even greater significance following the historic acquisition by the Italian State of the François Tomb of Vulci, one of the greatest masterpieces of Etruscan painting.
 The celebrated frescoes of the tomb depict figures associated with prophecy and divination, including Amphiaraus and Cassandra, together with references to the ancient practice of ornithomancy, testifying to the central role that the sacred and the prediction of fate played in the ancient world.

-Exploring the human mind’s capacity to investigate the unknown and what lies beyond the control of reason and the algorithms that govern Artificial Intelligence, the installation will be displayed in the Museum’s semicircular gallery in dialogue with the archaeological artefacts that bear witness to the ancient Etruscan knowledge to which Spurinna belonged.
+Exploring the human mind’s capacity to investigate what lies beyond the control of reason and the algorithms that govern Artificial Intelligence, the installation will be displayed in the Museum’s semicircular gallery in dialogue with the archaeological artefacts that bear witness to the ancient Etruscan knowledge to which Spurinna belonged.

 Within the evocative Nymphaeum, built above an ancient Roman aqueduct, The Soothsayer, through the Fourteenth Major Arcana, Temperance, will reveal its prophecy to visitors.
 Depicting a woman pouring water from one vessel into another, the work will offer a unique and unrepeatable combination of painting and music inspired by Mythodea by Vangelis, to which Rebeiz has dedicated a monumental painting over sixteen metres high.
+Originally composed by the renowned Greek composer to commemorate NASA’s exploration of Mars, the only planet where the presence of water suggests that some form of life may once have existed and which may one day provide a refuge for humankind—Mythodea reinforces the exhibition’s reflection on destiny, knowledge and the future.

 The visitor’s journey concludes in the Museum’s Zodiac Room, where educational panels on the Ecological Transition and information on energy conservation will be displayed.
-Ultimately, visitors will be left with a choice: to follow their destiny, as Julius Caesar did, or to heed the Soothsayer’s prophecy and change the course of history.

 The exhibition design has been developed by Studio Palinsesto London, led by Simonpietro Salini and Federico Lippi, while the multimedia installation Mythodea will be directed by Slovenian visual artist and filmmaker Atej Tutta.